SyncfusionExamples/javascript-scheduler-ruby-rails-application/README.md

 ## Add Syncfusion Scheduler component in your application

-Refer to the following UG documenation for adding Syncfusion React component in your application
+Refer to the following UG documenation for adding Syncfusion Javascript component in your application
 * [Getting Started of Syncfusion Javascript Scheduler component](https://ej2.syncfusion.com/javascript/documentation/schedule/getting-started)

 ## Run the project